Skip to main content

 Bio

-Dr. Robert Iles is a senior research scientist at the LSU Stephenson Disaster Management Institute (SDMI), where he leads a program focused on oceanography and geospatial intelligence.
-His doctoral research involved novel applications of machine learning methods to underwater buoyancy glider datasets and the development of new algorithms for characterizing dissolved organic matter as measured by fluorescence sensors.
+Dr. Iles's doctoral research involved novel applications of AI/machine learning methods to underwater ocean buoyancy glider datasets and the development of new algorithms for characterizing dissolved organic matter as measured by fluorescence sensors.
 His MS research was focused on satellite oceanography, specifically ocean color analysis of sediment movement within an estuary.
-Prior to graduate studies, Dr. Iles received a BS in Geography from LSU and worked as a GIS analyst for SDMI.
+Prior to graduate studies, he worked as a GIS analyst for SDMI.

 Research Interests